atsign-foundation/events/README.md

 # Events README.MD

-The events repo is used for sprint planning and projects that come from our sprint plans
+The atSign events repo is used for sprint planning our events and any event projects that come from our sprint plans.

 ## Who is this for?

-This repo is for event projects and issues
+This repo is for atSign contributors who participate in atSign and partner events.

-### Code user

-Does this repo publish to [pub.dev](https://pub.dev) or similar?
-In which case the code user just needs a pointer there - e.g. [at_client on pub.dev](https://pub.dev/packages/at_client)

-### Contributor

-This is the person who we want working with us here.
-[CONTRIBUTING.md](CONTRIBUTING.md) is going to have the detailed guidance on how to setup their tools, tests and how to make a pull request.

 ## Why, What, How?

 ### Why?

-What is the purpose of this project?
+The purpose of this repo is to manage atSign and partner events in a Github repository, which we sprint plan on every other week.

 ### What?

-What is needed to get the project and its dependencies installed?
+This repo provides visiblity to our all our events and a central place to manage as we sprint through each sprint plan.

 ### How?

-How does this work?
-How is this used to fulfil its intended purpose?

-## Checklist

-### Writing

-Does the writing flow, with proper grammar and correct spelling?

-### Links

-Are the links to external resources correct?
-Are the links to other parts of the project correct (beware stuff carried over from previous repos where the project might have lived during earlier development)?

-### Description

-Has the Description field been filled out?

-### Acknowledgement/Attribution

-Have we correctly acknowledged the work of others (and their Trademarks etc.) where appropriate (per the conditions of their LICENSE?

-### LICENSE

-Which LICENSE are we using?
-Is the LICENSE(.md) file present?
-Does it have the correct dates, legal entities etc.?
+We track progress through checklists contained in each task, as well as provide status of each event.

 ## Maintainers

-Who created this?

-Do they have complete GitHub profiles?

-How can they be contacted?

-Who is going to respond to pull requests?
+Kim Santy maintains this repo, I can be contacted through my Github profile ksanty.
+Anyone can respond to pull requests, but feel free to contact me directly.